-The Company has appointed Brown Brothers Harriman Fund Administration Services (Ireland) Limited (the "Transfer Agent") to act as registrar and transfer agent under a Registrar and Transfer Agency Agreement dated 30 November 2012.
+The Company has appointed Brown Brothers Harriman Fund Administration Services (Ireland) Limited (the "Transfer Agent") to act as registrar and transfer agent under a Registrar and Transfer Agency Agreement.
 The Transfer Agent is a private limited company incorporated in Ireland.